Zilliqa/kaya/README.md

 # ZilTestRPC

-zil-testrpc is a personal blockchain which makes developing application easier, faster and safer.
+TestRPC is a personal blockchain which makes developing application easier, faster and safer.
 It simulates the Zilliqa's blockchain behavior, and follows the expected server behavior as seen in the [`zilliqa-js`](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).

-The goal of the project is to support all endpoints in Zilliqa Javascript API.
+The goal of the project is to support all endpoints in Zilliqa Javascript API, making it easy for app developers to build Dapps on our platform.

 Currently, TestRPC supports the following functions:
 * `CreateTransaction`